 In 2019, Eurosite organised the 4th Natura 2000 Monitoring workshop to bring these matters closer to managers of sites protected for nature conservation.
 The workshop was one of the networking events of the Natura 2000 Biogeographical Process.
 Here, the role of satellite and drone images in conservation monitoring and the usefulness of open source software packages that can increase the efficiency, accuracy and precision of our work was discussed.
 You can find the workshop report here.
 One of the main results of this fruitful meeting was the conclusion that there is a high demand among Eurosite members to create a new, permanent working group focused directly on remote sensing, hence the establishment of the ERSSG.

-The ERSSG will focus on developing innovative, open tools supporting open access to biodiversity spatial data.
-The official strategy of the working group is currently being developed.
+The ERSSG focuses on developing innovative, open tools supporting open access to biodiversity spatial data.

 (photo: Edyta Mazur)